-North Collection Channel - This 2-ha tailings deposition area near the North Collection channel will be used to test the ability of vegetation to establish on a cover of OVB, or OVB and surface soil, placed on NAG tailings slurried over PAG tailings.
+North Collection Channel - This 2-ha tailings deposition area near the North Collection channel will be used to test the ability of vegetation to establish on a cover of OVB, or OVB and surface soil, placed on NAG waste rock and OVB slurried over PAG tailings (see Section 4.2.2, Landform Design and Erosion Control).
 Vegetation species from the ESSFmv1-03 site series and, to a lesser extent, vegetation from the ESSFmv1-01 site series, will be planted.
 This trial will commence in Y+3 and be covered by tailings after five years as the TSF fills.
 However, information from the first phase of this trial will be incorporated into the second phase, which will begin after construction of TSF D is completed and will last through the majority of the Operations phase.

 TSF Beach Cover - This research will help address uncertainty 4 in Table 4.2-8 and describes research that will be conducted to demonstrate that the TSF closure strategy will serve to reduce net percolation and oxygen ingress into unsaturated tailings, as well as generate clean runoff (i.e., runoff with water quality characteristics acceptable for discharge to local receiving environments).
-The closure strategy assumes oxidation of the tailings beach will be minimized through a combination of saturation with water and placing 70 cm of OVB by truck and dozer on top of 30 cm of slurried NAG tailings (assuming the surface is trafficable by heavy equipment), resulting in a total cover depth of 100 cm.
+The closure strategy assumes oxidation of the tailings beach will be minimized through a combination of saturation with water and placing 70 cm of OVB by truck and dozer on top of 30 cm of slurried NAG waste rock and OVB slurried cover (assuming the surface is trafficable by heavy equipment; see Section 4.2.2, Landform Design and Erosion Control), resulting in a total cover depth of 100 cm.
 An additional 30 cm of surface soil may be placed over this cover to support revegetation; however, if a membrane WTP is required at closure, soil application on and revegetation of the TSF surface may cause fouling of the treatment membrane, thus, revegetation may not be permitted.